Water System UpGRADES

 About the Distribution System Improvement Charge (DSIC)

-A DSIC is a way for a utility to secure funding in a timely manner, which allows us to replace aging infrastructure at a faster pace while improving service necessary to carry out our important public service.
-In 2017, our customers will pay a 1.09 percent surcharge on their monthly bills to help fund water system improvements.
-This amount translates to approximately 52 cents for the average residential customer’s monthly water bill.
+In 2018, customers paid a 3.15 percent surcharge on their monthly bills to help fund water system improvements.
+This amount translates to approximately $1.50 for the average residential customer’s monthly water bill.

 Why capital investments are so important